etcasketera/LLAutoLibrary/README.md

 * Research View: A dedicated UI for exploring the connections between your sources and extracted knowledge.

 ## Installation
-Follow these steps to set up LLLibrary on your local machine.
+Follow these steps to set up LLAutoLibrary on your local machine.

 Prerequisites
 * Python 3.10+